 Do not touch the electrode finger.
 Do not remove the surface layer on the electrode finger.
-The coating of the electrode finger must not be emeried.
-Do not unscrew the metallic membrane holder from the cap as this will damage the membrane.

-This sensor is not suitable to check for the absence of chlorine.
+This sensor is not suitable to check for the absence of chlorine dioxide.

 3.1.1.1 Safety precautions

 Before making or breaking any electrical or signal connections, ensure that the instrument is isolated from the electrical supply.
 Please refer to the MSDS for correct and safe handling.